jrnold/bayesian_notes/docs/rare-events-logit.md

 -   Compare the estimates and efficiency of the two methods.

--   How would you evalate the predictive distributions using cross-validation in case of unbalanced classes?
+-   How would you evaluate the predictive distributions using cross-validation in case of unbalanced classes?

 -   Suppose that there is uncertainty about the population proportion, $\tau$.